 Patients whose temperature is above 41.1°C require immediate sedation, paralysis, and tracheal intubation .
 Standard rapid sequence intubation (RSI) using an induction and paralytic agent should be performed.
 Etomidate (0.3 mg/kg IV) and succinylcholine (1.5 to 2 mg/kg IV) can generally be used; succinylcholine should be avoided in patients with possible hyperkalemia (as may occur in patients with acute renal failure or rhabdomyolysis).
 After intubation, paralysis can be maintained with a longer-acting nondepolarizing agent, such as vecuronium.
 Clinicians must provide adequate sedation, typically with a benzodiazepine, while the patient is paralyzed.
-(See "Rapid sequence intubation in adults" and "Sedative-analgesic medications in critically ill adults: Selection, initiation, maintenance, and withdrawal".)
+(See "Rapid sequence intubation for adults outside the operating room" and "Sedative-analgesic medications in critically ill adults: Selection, initiation, maintenance, and withdrawal".)

 In hyperthermia associated with serotonin syndrome, there is no role for antipyretic agents, such as acetaminophen; the increase in body temperature is not due to an alteration in the hypothalamic temperature set point, but rather an increase in muscular activity .